-Some do and some don’t, so if you want to ensure you are going to get dental benefits with the medical aid scheme you choose, you really do need to do some homework before you commit to a monthly payment plan.
+Some do and some don’t.
+So ensure you are going to get dental benefits with the medical aid scheme you choose.
+The way to do it is to do some homework.
+Do that before you commit to a monthly payment plan.

 In-Hospital Versus Out-of-Hospital Medical Aid and Dentistry

-In-hospital cover is just this: cover that pays for medical and (if applicable) dental expenses that you have when you are hospitalised.
-In terms of dentistry, this would usually apply to wisdom teeth that have become impacted or need to be removed under general anaesthetic for some reason, and for any other dental treatments that require a general anaesthetic.
+In-hospital cover is just that.
+It is cover that pays for medical and (if applicable) dental expenses that you have when you go to hospital.
+In terms of dentistry, this would usually apply to impacted wisdom teeth or teeth that need removal under general anaesthetic.
+And it would be for any other dental treatments that require a general anaesthetic.

 The term out-of-hospital cover is also self-explanatory, relating to normal dentistry including fillings, extractions, root canal treatments and even some straightforward orthodontic work.

 While many schemes will cover both medical aid and dentistry, it is essential to be aware that many do not.
 Many comprehensive medical aid schemes cover major dental-related care that involves maxillofacial surgery and even relatively minor surgical events like removing wisdom teeth that have become impacted.
-There are many dental procedures and treatments that are routinely excluded from medical aid and dentistry schemes.
+There are many dental procedures and treatments that medical aids and dental insurance plans routinely exclude.

-Generally, it is the out-of-hospital cover that you need to focus on to be sure you understand exactly what will, and what won’t be covered in any medical aid and dentistry plan that you sign up for.
+Generally, it is the out-of-hospital cover that you need to focus on to be sure you understand exactly what you have cover for in medical aid and dentistry plan that you sign up for.